segment-boneyard/hermes/Readme.md

 That would be setup to create a HipChat robot named "Dr. Watson", that would know how to do basic math and shorten URLs.
 Then, to run your robot, just do:

-    $ hermes
+    $ node_modules/.bin/hermes

 You'll see him connect to your HipChat room.
-Then ask him to do things:
+Then you can ask him to do things:

     > You: @watson shorten https://github.com/segmentio/hermes
     > Dr. Watson: @you Sure thing: http://git.io/hJVhhQ